 Delfina Entrecanales CBE

-For the last 40 years, Delfina Entrecanales has created spaces for artists and other visionaries to share and debate their ideas and working practices, most notably by pioneering artist residencies at Delfina Studio Trust and then through its successor, Delfina Foundation.
+For over 40 years, Delfina Entrecanales created spaces for artists and other visionaries to share and debate their ideas and working practices, most notably by pioneering artist residencies at Delfina Studio Trust and then through its successor, Delfina Foundation.

-From 1988-2006, Delfina Studio Trust developed into the UK’s largest international artists residency space, nurturing a generation of highly acclaimed artists, including more than a dozen Turner Prize nominees such as Jane & Louise Wilson, Tacita Dean, Shirazeh Houshiary, Mark Titchner, Martin Creed, Michael Raedecker, Keith Tyson, Mark Wallinger, among many other acclaimed artists.
-Delfina Studios head an unparalleled record for any arts residency space in Britain.
+From 1988-2006, Delfina Studio Trust provided free/subsidised studios for artists based in London alongside becoming the UK’s largest international artists residency space, nurturing a generation of highly acclaimed artists, including more than a dozen Turner Prize nominees such as Jane & Louise Wilson, Tacita Dean, Shirazeh Houshiary, Mark Titchner, Martin Creed, Michael Raedecker, Keith Tyson, Mark Wallinger, among many other acclaimed artists.

-At the age of 80, Delfina established Delfina Foundation to focus on mutual artistic exchange with the Middle East & North Africa following many personal trips in the region.
+At the age of 80, Entrecanales established Delfina Foundation to focus on mutual artistic exchange with the Middle East & North Africa following many personal trips in the region.
 In the immediate post 9/11 period, she recognised a more apparent and more complicated gap between the East and West to which she responded with Delfina Foundation.

-In many ways the work of the foundation is also a continuation of her previous relationships with the region via Delfina Studios’ residencies of artists such as Khalil Rabah, Susan Hefuna, Khosdrow Hassanzadeh, Haluk Akake, Farhad Moshiri, etc. Following five years with an exclusive focus on the Middle East, Delfina widened the foundation’s remit to include more international partnerships.
+In many ways the work of Delfina Foundation continued of Entrecanales’ previous relationships with the region through Delfina Studio Trust residencies of artists such as Khalil Rabah, Susan Hefuna, Khosdrow Hassanzadeh, Haluk Akake, Farhad Moshiri, etc. Following five years with an exclusive focus on the Middle East, the foundation’s remit was expanded to include more international partnerships and to support artists from around the world.